tshepang/blog-movies/content/movies/The Human Centipede 2 (2011).rst

 I though it was quite daring to include the pregnant woman among the victims.
 Worse still, her giving birth like that.
 Wow!
 Talk of pushing boundaries.
-Also, the movie may not be as fresh as its predecessor, but it's a lot better (direction, cinematography, acting), and more interesting.
+Also, the movie may not be as fresh as its predecessor, but it's a lot better (direction, cinematography, acting).

 __ http://www.imdb.com/name/nm4030776